dgoulet-tor/arti/README.md

 but right now nobody's working on it but me, and I'm not working on it seriously at all.

+## What the demo can do if you run it.

+There is a demo program that looks for a chutney directory in ~/src/chutney/net/nodes/.
+If it finds one, it reads the directory info from disk, builds a random three hop circuit, and sends a request for http://www.torproject.org:80/.
+Then it displays the answer.

 ## What's here and what isn't.

 So far the code has untested or under-tested implementations of: